This post may contain Affiliate Links. Please see my Disclaimer for more details.

 How To Make Southern Tea Cakes

-These are the steps and techniques you need to follow to make these spectacular tea cakes.
+You need to follow these steps and techniques to make these spectacular tea cakes.

 Sift the flour, baking powder, and salt over a piece of parchment paper large enough for your baking sheet.
-Add flour to wet ingredients, mix until blended.
+Add flour mixture to wet ingredients and mix until blended.

-While cookies bake in a medium bowl, whisk powdered sugar and lemon juice until smooth.
+While the cookies bake, whisk powdered sugar and lemon juice until smooth.
 Spoon icing over cooled cookies.
-Icing will harden in 5 minutes.
+The icing will harden in 5 minutes.

 Southern Tea Cake Recipe Tips & Tricks: